UCSantaBarbara/slack-hubot-apigateway/README.md

 - `cd` into this repo and run `npm install`
 - run `npm run dev`

-## Deploying to Google App Engine Flexible Environment (TODO)

-- Create a new GAE flexible environment (TODO: we need to identify the account GAE should run under)
-  - New Project (place it under the ucsb.edu organization is fine)
-- Choose the project you just created
-  - Go to App Engine
-- Open up your Google Cloud Shell Console
-- Clone this repo, then `cd` into it

-- **Create a `.env` file with its contents in this repo's root directory exactly as described in the [Development](#Development) area**

-- configure `app.yaml` and ensure your environmental variables (ideally, we can spit this out using deploy scripts launched from `npm run start`) (TODO)

-* run `npm install`
-* ...?? `npm run start`?
-* run `gcloud app deploy`

 ## Deploying to Heroku

 - **Create a `.env` file with its contents in this repo's root directory exactly as described in the [Development](#Development) area**